Palmari, Brazil, 2006

 On the way into Palmari we saw plenty of river dolphins, both Botos (the pink river dolphins Inia geoffrensis) and Tucuxis (Sotalia fluviatilis, the smaller grey ones, with a much more pronounced dorsal fin).
 Small pods of animals were scattered all along the river right from downtown Leticia and we had good views of Botos by our canoe one evening just a few hundred metres from the lodge (indeed on the way back to camp I spotlit a dolphin for perhaps the first and last time in my life).

-In the grounds of the lodge I saw a troop of Common Squirrel Monkeys one dawn; a Kinkajou at night; a troop of Black-chested Moustached Tamarins (Saguinus mystax); another monkey that looked like a Tamarin but with an all black face that I haven’t been able to identify; a Black Agouti (Dasyprocta fuliginosa) at 9 a.m. and my one and only Squirrel – an Amazon Dwarf Squirrel (Microsciurus flaviventrer).
+In the grounds of the lodge I saw a troop of Common Squirrel Monkeys one dawn; a Kinkajou at night; a troop of Black-chested Moustached Tamarins (Saguinus mystax); another monkey that looked like a Tamarin but with an all black face that I haven’t been able to identify (but in 2019 I realised it must have been a Goeldi’s Monkey – which have been reported on Palmari); a Black Agouti (Dasyprocta fuliginosa) at 9 a.m. and my one and only Squirrel – an Amazon Dwarf Squirrel (Microsciurus flaviventrer).
 We also (well Mike did) heard Pygmy Marmosets.

-Across the river from camp, in some floodplain scrubby forest that we canoed to on my last night, we saw several Night Monkeys (Aotus nancymaae I think though the taxonomy of this group still needs work), a Brazilian Porcupine and another Kinkajou.
+Across the river from camp, in some floodplain scrubby forest that we canoed to on my last night, we saw several Night Monkeys (Aotus nancymaae I think though the taxonomy of this group still needs work), an Amazonian Long-tailed Porcupine and another Kinkajou.
 We also heard several surprisingly vocal Brush-tailed Rats (at least Mike claimed it was this species we heard screeching in the night).

 A couple of hours from Palmari we heard Red Howlers but, though we must have been right below them, couldn’t see them.
 But we did see a group of more active Coppery Titi Monkeys (Callicebus cuprous) which were reddish brown, with long grey tails.
 About six hours walk from camp on the second morning we saw briefly, but at quite close range, a Woolly Monkey, closely followed by an even briefer glimpse of a Monk Saki (much blacker than the greyish illustration in most of the books).
 Both species are reasonably uncommon close to the river because of hunting pressure.
 So, in all, we saw seven species of primates and heard two more.
 It was very very hard to get decent pictures of any of the animals, though some of the nocturnal animals were more cooperative.